-Element cannot cross itself, for example if factor is IgA and physiological parameter IgA then they don't create a crossing.
-Usually, if a factor found as physiological parameter then we In many cases it is possible to eliminate the redundant intersection by determining via a known research if the physiological parameter increases or decreases with the presence of specific factor.
+Element cannot cross itself, for example if factor is IgA and physiological parameter IgA then they doesn't create a crossing.
+Usually, if a factor found as physiological parameter then we already know this is a physiological parameter causing a disease.
+9. In many cases it is possible to eliminate the redundant intersection by determining via a known research if the physiological parameter increases or decreases with the presence of specific factor.
 For example, does lipoprotein level decreases or increases with diabetes as causation factor?
 If same parameter where we see a intersection, increases in presence of one factor and decreases in presence of another then the intersection is invalid.

 Once a set of physiological parameters was found they can be also validated with already provided Disease Causation (DC) criteria to determine if the factor is a cause of disease (a parameter should increase a risk of disease $3.5 \pm 50\%$ times) using an existing research.
-For example, if we find that an increased lipoprotein is causing a stroke and if some existing research confirms that a risk of its increase is $3.5 \pm$ 50% then it confirms a lipoprotein as a parameter was found correctly.
+For example, if we find that an increased lipoprotein is causing a stroke and if some existing research confirms that a risk of its increase is $3.5 \pm 50\%$ then it confirms a lipoprotein as a parameter was found correctly.

-In some cases biochemical analysis may help to eliminate an element from matrix Pm.
+➤ In some cases biochemical analysis may help to eliminate an element from matrix Pm.